Thermal Engine User Guide

 - Environmental conditions (ambient temperature, wind speed, wind angle, solar radiation)

-- Geographic location and time (latitude, longitude, altitude, month, day, hour)
+- Geographic location and time (latitude, longitude, altitude, datetime)

 Thermal Calculations Supported